mittielawrence22/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and prioritize them.
 Then, create a plan with deadlines and milestones for each task.
 By staying organized, you can avoid last-minute panic and stress.

 Use version control systems like Git to keep track of your code and collaborate with others.
 Git helps you keep your files organized and makes it easy to revert to previous versions if needed.
 It also allows you and your team to work on the same codebase simultaneously without overwriting each other' s changes.

+# 2024-02-26
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clean, maintainable code that solves the problem at hand without unnecessary complexity.
+It's not just about writing code today but also ensuring it can be understood and evolved tomorrow."

+In practical terms:
+1. Write code that is readable by humans first, machines second.
+2. Use clear abstractions and avoid premature optimization.
+3. Practice defensive programming, but keep it minimal.
+4. Document your code, especially why something was done rather than how.
+5. Regularly refactor to improve code quality and remove technical debt.
+6. Remember, code is read far more often than it is written."